-Thailand is the home of many Buddhists as you can see from the many temples throughout our country.
-You will also see the Buddhist monks walking along the road sometimes, especially early in the morning.
-This is normal because they are performing tak bat for the people as it is very important to their culture.
+Thailand is the home of many Buddhists, as you can see from the many temples throughout the country.
+You will also see Buddhist monks walking along the road sometimes, especially early in the morning.
+This is normal because they are performing “Tak Bat” for the people as it is very important to their culture.
 This alms-giving ceremony is also performed in many other countries, like Laos, Cambodia, and Myanmar.

-Each day, early in the morning between 5:30 am to 8:30 am, the monks will leave the temple and walk the streets and roads to meet the people who are “alms-givers”.
-Each monk carries a large bat bowl attached with a strap that is over the monk’s shoulder.
+Each day, early in the morning between 5:30 a.m. and 8:30 a.m., the monks will leave the temple and walk the streets and roads to meet the people who are “alms-givers”.
+Each monk carries a large amls bowl attached to a strap that is over his shoulder.
 This bowl is used to accept anything from the people, as a monk is unable to “take” from anyone.

 What do you offer to the monks?

-You can give many different things for tak bat usually, it will be cooked food, cooked rice, bottles of water or milk, dry noodles or other instant food and fruits.
-We also give flowers like a lotus but must be a group of three, a bunch of orchids or flower wreaths that Thai people make at markets or on the street.
+You can give many different things for tak bat.
+Usually, it will be cooked food, cooked rice, sticky rice, bottles of water or milk, dry noodles or other instant food, and fruits.
+We also give flowers like a lotus but must be a group of three, a bunch of orchids, or little flower wreaths that Thai people make at markets or on the street.

-If you are going to make an offering, please wear clothes that cover your body in order to respect the monk.
+- If you are going to make an offering, please wear clothes that cover your body to show respect.

 When do you tak bat?

-Tak bat is performed every day, but there are special events that can happen when the town or a business invites the monks.
+This religious ceremony is a daily ritual, but there are special events that can happen when the town or a business invites the monks.
 During these events, the monks will sit, side by side, in front of the people and perform a blessing.
-Holidays and festivals mark special days where you may see many monks performing tak bat.
-Here are special days that many Thai will get up very early and go to give alms or make merit.
+Holidays and festivals mark special days where you may see many monks performing this fascinating ceremony.
+Below are special days that many Thai will get up very early and go to give alms or make merit.